adrian-gallus/python-signals/docs/example.rst

     s.value = 5  # no change (p.value was False already), no output
     s.value = 6  # output: "parity: even"

-Note how the effect only ran for those changes that mattered.
+Note that we did not need to mention the dependency on ``s`` anywhere within in the effect and how the effect only ran for those changes that mattered.